ryandejaegher/hugo-starter/content/articles/how-to-animate-social-icons-in-squarespace-7.1.md

 Squarespace’s social icons are SVGs (Scaleable Vector Graphics).
 This gives us a lot of flexibility and control over their design.

-_Learn more about how you can style them here:_ [How To Style Social Icons Squarespace 7.1](https://ryandejaegher.com/how-to-style-social-icons-squarespace-7.1/)
+_Learn more about how you can style SVGs here:_ [How To Style Social Icons Squarespace 7.1](https://ryandejaegher.com/how-to-style-social-icons-squarespace-7.1/)

 We can change the color of the icons.
 We can add a stroke/outline to the icons.
 We can make them bigger/smaller without losing quality or sharpness.